UrielOfir/cats-app/README.md

 ## API Documentation with Swagger

-The Cats App backend is equipped with Swagger, a powerful tool for interactive API documentation.
+The CRAZY CATS backend is equipped with Swagger, a powerful tool for interactive API documentation.
 Swagger allows you to test out the API endpoints directly through your web browser without needing any additional tools like Postman.
 Here's how you can access and use the Swagger UI:

 ### Accessing Swagger UI